Hot off the grill: India’s food processing sector

 This week, we’ve been…

 Reading Factfulness by Hans Rosling: The book offers us a perspective that the world, for all its imperfections, is in a much better state than we might think.
-It is an essential read that will change the way you see the world and empower you to respond to the crises and opportunities of the future.
+It is an essential read that will change how you see the world and empower you to respond to the crises and opportunities of the future.